yam-finance/yam-protocol/README.md

 ## The Protocol
 The whale fights the shrimp, and it has never changed since ancient times.
 Who said shrimp can't fight big whales?
 As long as we are united!

 Shrimp is a community that gathers all investors.
 We share the latest Pump tokens and collectively discuss the latest DeFi technology!
-Anyone who holds 3000 $Shrimp Coins can make a Advanced Pool.
+Anyone who holds 3000 $Shrimp Coins or equivalent to 4000 $USD can make a Advanced Pool.
 All Shrimp Holders will start marketing your token! why?
 Because we are a group of people who want to fight whales.

 ## Level of ocean